abdulwasae/playit-now-youtube-unblocker/README.md

 1. Download the contents in to a single folder.
 2. Go to 'chrome://extensions/' in Google Chrome.
 3. Enable 'Developer Mode'.
 4. 'Load unpacked extension' and choose the folder containing the contents.
+(Note: In case there is an error about Thumbs.db, view hidden files in the explorer and delete 'Thumbs.db' in the 'icons' folder.)